livepeer/test-harness/README.md

 generated. this will have the port forwarding for each node and should be accessible at your dev machine's `localhost`

+### Using official docker image

+If flag `publicImage` is set to true in config, then image from Docker Hub will be used ([livepeer/go-livepeer:edge](https://cloud.docker.com/u/livepeer/repository/docker/livepeer/go-livepeer/general)).
+This image is built on Docker Hub from `master` branch of `go-livepeer` repository.
+Also `publicImage` could be set to name of any other public image, which in turn will be used.

 ### Local Build

 If flag `localBuild` is set to true in config, then livepeer binary will be taken from local